 The Reserve lies directly to the west of the Serengeti National Park and incoporates several miles of frontage along the famous Grumeti River, as well as a wide diversity of habitat types from wide open grasslands in the west to woodland savanna in the east, and riverine forest along the banks of the Grumeti River.
 Resident wildlife is abundant, including the "Big Five", and the reserve hosts the massive herds of the Great Migration from May to July and again in November and December.

 Serengeti House is designed as an exclusive private retreat, located at the base of Sasakwa Hill with intimate views of the open plain stretching in front of camp.
 Up to eight guests are accommodated in two suites in the main house and two garden suites situated on either side, all with outdoor showers and terraces.
 The House is decorated in an eclectic style that fuses European country elements with the artistic essence of Africa, and is designed for al fresco living.
-A rim-flow lap pool, private tennis court, mountain biking and archery are among the activities offered at this contemporary African home, along with a dedicated host, staff, private chef, vehicle and guide to cater to every whim.
+A rim-flow lap pool, private tennis court, and archery are among the activities offered at this contemporary African home, along with a dedicated host, staff, private chef, vehicle and guide to cater to every whim.

 Situated on the banks of the Grumeti River, Singita’s Faru Faru Lodge lends a contemporary signature style to safari.
 Inspired by the its riverine setting, a botanical theme, and the creative use of stone and canvas, Faru Faru achieves “barefoot elegance” in a laid-back, luxurious setting.
 Guests are accommodated in nine air-conditioned suites, with a bath and outdoor shower.
 Each suite boasts a reading area, large sliding glass windows, personalized bar, and a deck with spotting scope.
 The multi-level main lodge is comprised of a dining room, bar, library, and outdoor fireplace, all overlooking the floodplains of the Grumeti River.
 Elevated decks with views to a waterhole are positioned alongside the organically-formed, heated swimming pool – accented by a unique “safari beach.”